jessb-epicodus/mr-robogers-neighborhood/readme.md

     }
 User Input: 5
 Expected outcome: 1, 2, Won't you be my neighbor?, 4, 5

+Test/objective:  Should use users input for name and be added to the above contitional statement "Won't you be my neighbor, userName?" in place of any number in the string containing "3"
+Code: ...
+const userName = $("input#userName").val();
+    } else if (numString.includes("3")) {
+      numArray.push(" Won't you be my neighbor, " + userName + "?");
+    }
+User Input(num): 5
+User Input(name): Joe
+Expected outcome: 1, 2, Won't you be my neighbor, Joe?, 4, 5

 Test/objective:  Should use if conditional statement to push "Boop!" in place of any number in the string containing "2"
 Code: ...